 The problem is that a mistake, or bad advice, made on the part of the custodian can create difficulties for the beneficiaries, and the IRS will not be sympathetic.

 “The malpractice is irreversible.
 You cannot argue abatement of penalty and interest and taxation in an inherited IRA case.
 There is no justice other than a private letter ruling,” says Anderson.
 A private letter ruling involves handing over an IRS fee of about $6,000 to $10,000 and then waiting six months for an answer, he adds.

-This kind of adviser will help you make a decision that meets your needs and fits your specific situation.
-That’s especially important when the issues here are complex and it’s easy for unscrupulous advisers to do what’s in their best interest rather than yours.
+This kind of advisor will help you make a decision that meets your needs and fits your specific situation.
+That’s especially important when the issues here are complex and it’s easy for unscrupulous advisors to do what’s in their best interest rather than yours.

 If you’re getting conflicting advice or something seems wrong, don’t sign anything that could lead to something irreversible.
 Get a second opinion from someone with expertise specific to inherited IRAs.
 It really can be that complicated.